aosabook/500lines/template-engine/chapter.md

 Here the text is meant to appear literally in the resulting HTML page, but the
 {{ notation indicates a switch into dynamic mode, where the user_name variable will be substituted into the output.

+String formatting functions such as Python's `"foo = {foo}!".format(foo=17)` are examples of mini-languages used to create strings from a literal and data to be inserted.
+Templates extend this idea to include logic constructs like conditionals and loops, but are really just a difference of degree.

 These files are called templates because they are used to produce many different pages with similar structure but differing details.